HAL Prachand: Prototype and testing

 On 23 May 2010, following the successful completion of the third test flight of the LCH prototype, it was deemed to have fulfilled the desired parameters, thus enabling further armed tests to proceed.
 The second LCH prototype (TD-2) differed considerably from its predecessor, as it was fitted with armaments and featured a substantial reduction in weight.
 It was publicly unveiled at Aero India 2011 in February 2011.
-Speaking at the event, Nayak stated that the program had exceeded the human and payload requirements mandated by the IAF for its development.
+Speaking at the event, HAL stated that the program had exceeded the human and payload requirements mandated by the IAF for its development.
 On 28 June 2011, TD-2 performed its first flight, allowing it to join the test programme.

 On 1 July 2012, the LCH began a series of trials near Chennai; among other elements, the onboard air speed measurement system was evaluated and various component stresses were measured.
 Between late June and early July 2012, the second prototype, TD-2, was involved in a series of sea level trials.
 These trials covered flight performance, the measurement of loads, and the rotorcraft's handling qualities.